 → Command - The trigger for the domain event occurring, setting it into motion.

-→ Actor - Defining who executes command to trigger event, and is making things happen.
+→ Actor - Defining who executes the command to trigger an event, and is making things happen.

 → Aggregates - Aggregates logically group various commands, events, and reactions together.